 version (required, int) : Version number for this list format.
 The version number shall be changed if the format/contents of the STI-CA trust list is modified or extended.

-expires (required, string): The timestamp after which the service provider will consider this list of STI-CAs no longer valid.
-This field shall be in the format as defined in [RFC 3339].
-If the list has expired, the Service provider shall request an updated list.
+exp: The timestamp after which the service provider considers this list of STI-CAs no longer valid.
+This field shall be a number containing a NumericDate value.
+If the list has expired, the Service Provider shall request an updated list.

 sequence (required, int) : The sequence number is incremented by one each time a new list is provided by the STI-PA.

-nextKey (required, object): The nextKey is comprised of two fields:

-fingerprint (required, string): A hash of the public key of the STI-PA (“fingerprint”) that will be in effect at the time of STI-PA key rollover

-“nbf” (required, string) The timestamp when that key is effective.
-This field shall be in the format as defined in [RFC 3339].
+A 64 bit integer is recommended.

-trustList (required, array of strings): An array of DER-encoded root certificates for the approved STI-CAs.
+trustList (required, array of strings): The trustList is represented as a JSON array of root certificate value strings.
+Each string in the array is a base64-encoded (Section 4 of [RFC4648]) DER X.509 root certificate value for an approved STI-CA.

 extensions (optional, string)

-The following provides an example:
+The following provides an example, noting that the trustList is not shown in the encoded form for the purposes of the example:

 GET /sti-pa/ca-list HTTP/1.1